jschmidtnj/Interactive-Lab-Hub/Lab 5/README.md

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it do what it is supposed to do?
+The classifier does a good job of showing when the user is looking directly at the camera or off in the distance.
-1. When does it fail?
+2. When does it fail?
+It fails when the user's gaze is somewhat at the camera but not directly in the same direction.
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+It likely fails because I only used 50 training images.
+With more images the model would likely produce better results.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

-**\*\*\*Think about someone using the system.
-Describe how you think this will work.\*\*\***
+THe model will probably also fail with people of different backgrounds and faces, because it is not trained on that type of data.

 1. Are they aware of the uncertainties in the system?
+A user would likely interact passively with the system, only noticing it when it alerts them of needing to pay attention.
+They would not be aware of any uncertainties, as the audio cue would trigger regardless of uncertainty.
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+A false positive would not be a big deal, because the user would just get an extra alert to pay attention.
+However, a false negative could be catastrophic and result in a car crash.
+So it is important to be extra cautious when designing this system.
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+I would add a lot more training data and bias the model to be more cautious.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.
+I could try using lower-resolution images and potentially run the images through a CNN to reduce dimensionality first.

 ### Part D
 ### Characterize your own Observant system